 The Challenge Course at Westminster Woods is a series of individual and group activities, called elements.
 With over 30 elements on our Low Ropes Course and 13 High Ropes elements, our challenge course is quite extensive.
 A Challenge Course day is engaging and active both physically and emotionally.
 Groups might balance on cables and platforms, climb trees and cargo nets, and zip through our redwood canopy.
 Groups can request programs on our Low Ropes Course, High Ropes Course, or a combination.
-Our course can accommodate groups between eight and 200+ participants.
-Individuals, groups smaller than eight and larger groups should contact us.
+Our course can accommodate groups between 20 and 180 participants.

 Who uses a Challenge Course?